Visa Traveler

 My visa was neither approved nor denied.
 I was told that my case requires administrative processing.
 What should I do?

-If the visa officer is not convinced with your answers during the interview, they may issue you a Section 221 (g) and put your case in administrative processing.
+If the visa officer is not convinced by your answers during the interview, they may issue you a Section 221 (g) and put your case in administrative processing.
 Administrative processing is required if additional background checks or verification of information is necessary.

-If your case requires administrative processing, the visa officer will give a yellow paper (referred to as Section 221 (g)) and will ask you to check the status of your case online.
+If your case requires administrative processing, the visa officer will give you a yellow paper (referred to as Section 221 (g)) and will ask you to check the status of your case online.
 Administrative processing usually takes 4-6 weeks, but in extreme cases, it can take several months.

 My visa was approved but the online status says it’s in administrative processing.
 What should I do?